microsoft/Fabric_Workshops/docs/01-create-fabric-capacity/README.md

 # Create a Microsoft Fabric Capacity from your Azure Subscription

 In this exercise, you create a Microsoft Fabric Capacity from an existing Azure Subscription that enables you to use Microsoft Fabric capabilities.
-If you have access to a trail account and your tenant admin has granted users access to the Fabric Trial you will have access to a FT1 Fabric Trail Capacity which should be sufficient capacity for your 60 day trial period.
+If you have access to a trial account and your tenant admin has granted users access to the Fabric Trial you will have access to a FT1 Fabric Trail Capacity which should be sufficient capacity for your 60 day trial period.

 > [!NOTE]
 > In order to complete this exercise and create capacity from an Azure Subscription, you need the following: